Is my film guaranteed to be shown?

 Is there any maximum length restriction?

-No, it can be any length over one minute (excluding credits).
-We strongly recommend that you keep it as short as possible.
-We prefer quality over quantity and longer runtime will not earn you any favor.
+Yes, 10 minutes is now the maximum.
+We strongly recommend that you keep it under 5.
+We prefer quality over quantity and a longer runtime will earn you no favours

 Can I team up with another artist?